alvinwan/codegen/README.md

 }
 ````

-3. In the relevant Google spread, add the following to F2 to see the hash code for row 2’s submission:
+3. In the relevant Google spread, identify which column contains the respondent's email address.
+Say this is column `C`.
+Then, add the following code to any cell, to generate the code for the response in row 2:

 ```
 =MD5(C2+YOUR_SALT + "dEstr0yR@1nB0wTAb1es”)
 ```

 Make sure to replace `YOUR_SALT`.
-See the [example spread](https://docs.google.com/spreadsheets/d/1-70oFCHEGJjd0QFkSKCjqgsNVnaQxOkHFWwZyh5gAjo/edit?usp=sharing) for sample usage.
+See the [example spread](https://docs.google.com/spreadsheets/d/1-70oFCHEGJjd0QFkSKCjqgsNVnaQxOkHFWwZyh5gAjo/edit?usp=sharing) for sample usage; the script for this spread, reproduced in the code block above, can be found [here](https://script.google.com/d/1q_7z_1GO69wvIuq4YKeF46qTP3sFZS_r1TeaonAW0jM89Uq3WeAqykB9/edit?usp=sharing).

 ## Privacy Policy